cometbft/cometbft/spec/p2p/reactor/reactor.md

 The behaviour of the p2p layer when interacting with a reactor, by invoking the interface methods, is modeled in the form of state transitions, or `action`s in the Quint nomenclature.

-> This is a work in progress, tracked by [issue #599](https://github.com/cometbft/cometbft/issues/599).

 ## Overview